-Chelsea face Manchester United tonight in a huge Premier League fixture at Stamford Bridge, the two most successful sides in the history of the division meeting in the latest instalment of their rivalry.
+Manchester United face Chelsea tonight in a Premier League fixture at Old Trafford, the two most successful sides in the history of the division meeting in the latest instalment of their rivalry.

-Both sides have featured some of the finest players in Premier League history throughout the years, United having dominated English football under Sir Alex Ferguson before Chelsea would emerge as a new superpower of the game following Roman Abramovich’s takeover in west London.
+Both sides have featured some of the finest players in Premier League history throughout the years.
+United dominated English football under Sir Alex Ferguson, before Chelsea emerged as a new superpower of the game following Roman Abramovich’s takeover in West London.

-Ahead of their crucial meeting in the race to secure a top four finish tonight, we’ve decided to compile a dream XI made up of players from both sides throughout the Premier League era.
+Ahead of their meeting tonight, we’ve decided to compile a dream XI made up of players from both sides throughout the Premier League era.

 Goalkeeper: Peter Schmeichel – Manchester United

 Perhaps the most competitive position on this team sheet, the two clubs have played host to some of the goalkeeping greats of the Premier League era.

 Chelsea’s Petr Cech, holder of the record of most clean sheets in a single season and of all-time, is unfortunate to miss out, as is current United stopper David de Gea who has been named as the division’s finest on five occasions.

 Despite fierce competition we’ve chosen to select former Manchester United ‘keeper Peter Schmeichel in goal, the Dane often held up as the standard-bearer for elite goalkeepers in the modern game.

 A formidable last line of defence, Schmeichel would win five league titles, three FA Cup‘s and the Champions League during a glittering eight-year spell at Old Trafford, captaining the side during the latter triumph as part of a famed treble-winning season in 1999.

 Named as Premier League Player of the Season in 1995/96, he remains the only goalkeeper to have won the award.